Side Sewer Contractor Registration

 - The test is scheduled for the 3rd Wednesday of every month from 1:30 – 3:00 p.m.

-You can get a hard copy the of the exam materials on the 21st Floor of the Seattle Municipal Tower for $17.00.
-Otherwise, they are all available online.
+You can purchase a hard copy the of the exam materials on the 21st Floor of the Seattle Municipal Tower for $45.00.
+You can also access them online at the following links.

 Steps to Become a Contractor